diashenrique/iris-vaccine-tracker/README.md

 The second widget gives us the timeline view of vaccination with the top 10 countries with the biggest vaccination numbers.

+The third widget shows the timeline based on the top 10 countries with the highest percentage of their population vaccinated.

-The third widget offers a bar chart with the top countries, showing the total vaccination so far.
+The fourth widget offers a bar chart with the top countries, showing the total vaccination so far.

+The fifth widget offers a bar chart and listing the top 10 countries with the highest percent of the population vaccinated.

 And the final widget, we have the distribution of vaccines, which vaccines are being used, and their percent of usage.